 How do you know when to consider recruitment outsourcing?
-The following 10 challenges are often key indicators that you need to consider a RPO solution.
+The following 10 challenges are often key indicators that you need to consider an RPO solution.

 You just don’t have time to recruit

-An RPO partnership is an extension of your business; bringing together all stakeholders and driving collaboration between candidates, recruiters, hiring managers and your preferred suppliers, providing your business with dedicated, agile resource and the latest in hiring technology which would otherwise be cost prohibitive.
+An RPO partnership is an extension of your business, bringing together all stakeholders and driving collaboration between candidates, recruiters, hiring managers, and your preferred suppliers, providing your business with dedicated, agile resources and the latest in hiring technology that would otherwise be cost-prohibitive.

 Your hiring managers are concerned about quality and retention